Alliance-Software/vitasite-docs/docs/feature.md

 Define the Properties for the Photo Feature shown in **Figure 1**.
 In this step, you will assign descriptive information about the photo feature using these fields:

 * **Name** – This is the descriptive name used to identify the photo feature to site users.
 When a photo feature is inserted on a page, the name, author, date and description are displayed as a text item.
-The name is a link to the thumbnails page for the photo feature.
+The name functions as a link to the thumbnails page for the photo feature.
 * **Author** – This is an optional field used to identify the author of the photo feature.
 * **Date** – This is an optional field used to identify the date of the photo feature.
-* **Feature Group** - This menu is used to assign this photo feature to a feature group.
+* **Feature Group** - This menu is used to assign the selected photo feature to a feature group.
 It is a required field.
-* [**Private**](/#private) – This check box is only available in a multiple sites installation of VitaSite.
+* [**Private**](/#private) – This check box is only available in a multiple-sites installation of VitaSite.
 If this box is checked, this item can only be used on the site in which it is created.
 If this box is unchecked, it will be made available for use on other sites in the installation.
 * **Live** – This checkbox determines whether this photo feature can be seen by your site visitors.
 If the photo feature is not live (the box is not checked), then visitors to your site will not see this photo feature.
 Once you make the photo feature live (by checking the box and saving your changes), VitaSite will make it available for your web site visitors to see.
 This functionality allows you to work with a photo feature in the administrative tools until you get it finished, without making it available on the site until it is ready.
 * **Description** – This field is used to describe the photo feature.